cwreynolds/flock/README.md

 pip install open3d
 ```

-On my laptop (macOS 12.6.4 MacBook Pro M1) this complained that I was missing `libomp` so I did:
+On my laptop (macOS 12.6.4 MacBook Pro M1) the above complained I was missing `libomp` so I also did:

 ```
 brew install libomp